ETHOS-Labs-LLC/BYOS/docs/build_your_own.md

 ![alt text](build-your-own-media/image-49.png)

-After successfully generation of the plugin framework, you will need to move into the newly created directory use the command **cd openc3-cosmos-byos**.
+After successfully generation of the plugin framework, you will need to move into the newly created directory using the command **cd openc3-cosmos-byos**.

-Then, you can issue the following command to generate the targets structure needed, taking note of the two **..** before the slash.
+Then, you can issue the following command to generate the target structure needed, taking note of the two **..** before the slash.
 These are needed because the script is up one directory from where you are currently.

 ```
 ../openc3.sh cli generate target BYOS